How to Downgrade Chase Sapphire Preferred (Without Losing Your Points)

 Will I lose my Ultimate Rewards points when I downgrade?
 No. Your points remain active as long as you hold any Ultimate Rewards-earning card.

 Can I downgrade before the 48-month mark?
-Yes, but you won’t be eligible for another Sapphire welcome bonus until the full 48 months have passed since your last bonus.
+Yes, you can downgrade at any time after 12 months.
+But you won’t be eligible for another Sapphire welcome bonus until the full 48 months have passed since you last earned one.

 Will downgrading hurt my credit score?
 It typically does not, since the account remains open and your credit history is preserved.